-Wearing a pin-stripe suit, I strode into the cavernous waiting room of a maximum-security prison.
-It was in the remote desert area of Ely, Nevada for the meeting of a new client.
+Wearing a black pinstripe suit, I strode into the cavernous waiting room of a maximum security prison for a meeting a new client.
+It was in the remote desert area of Ely, Nevada.
 The “cop-killer.”
 Edward.
 A 6’ 2” comely, Death Row inmate, he stood anxiously at attention beside one of the front cafeteria tables, anticipating my arrival.
 After pulling away from this stranger’s needy hug, I noticed his inscrutable blue eyes beaming through a flat affect.
-There he was.
-My innocent charge.
+There he was, my innocent charge.
 The man I would represent for over twenty years.

 *All photography courtesy of Jennifer Garza-Cuen.